pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 smaller job, before making a decision to enter in to a longer term higher-value agreement.

-Don't just want for reversability to be present.
+Don't just want for reversibility to be present.
 You can often introduce it.

-## Reversability and 'Agile'
+## Reversibility and Agile

-I should note that this idea of reversability is very present in all agile methodologies.
+I should note that this idea of reversibility is very present in all agile methodologies.
 Deliver in small increments, allowing us to change course once we receive feedback on a small, delivered piece of product or functionality.